 As with any other investment, you need to pay close attention to the cryptocurrencies’ market value and to any news related to them.
 Coinmarketcap is a one-stop solution for tracking the price, volume, circulation supply and market cap of most existing cryptocurrencies.

 Depending on a jurisdiction you live in, once you’ve made a profit or a loss investing in cryptocurrencies, you might need to include it in your tax report.
 In terms of taxation, cryptocurrencies are treated very differently from country to country.
 In the US, the Internal Revenue Service ruled that Bitcoins and other digital currencies are to be taxed as property, not currency.
 For investors, this means that accrued long-term gains and losses from cryptocurrency trading are taxed at each investor’s applicable capital gains rate, which stands at a maximum of 15 percent.

 3. Mine Cryptocurrencies

-Thirdly, you can also mine cryptocurrencies.
-Miners are the single most important part of any cryptocurrency network, and much like trading, mining is an investment.
+Thirdly, you can also mine cryptocurrencies, using guide to cryptocurrencies.
+Miners are the single most important part of any guide to cryptocurrencies network, and much like trading, mining is an investment.
 Essentially, miners are providing a bookkeeping service for their respective communities.
 They contribute their computing power to solving complicated cryptographic puzzles, which is necessary to confirm a transaction and record it in a distributed public ledger called the Blockchain.